eduvpn/documentation/SERVER_DISCOVERY.md

 ## Keywords

-The key `keyword_list` contains a string, or object containing keywords,
+The OPTIONAL key `keyword_list` contains a string, or object containing keywords, example:
-example:

     "keyword_list": {
       "en": "SURFnet bv SURF konijn surf surfnet powered by", "nl": "SURFnet bv SURF konijn powered by"
     }

-**NOTE**: the `keyword_list` MUST also be supported in the `server_list.json` files for "Institute Access" servers!
+**NOTE**: the `keyword_list` MUST be supported in `server_list.json` for "Institute Access" servers!

 ## Language Matching

 We assume the OS the user is using has some kind of locale set up.
 For example the OS is set to `en-US`, `nl-NL` or `de-DE`.

-The fields `display_name` and `keyword_list` are either of type `string` or of type `object`.
+The REQUIRED field `display_name` and OPTIONAL field `keyword_list` are either of type `string` or of type `object`.
 If they are of type `string` the value is used/displayed as-is.
 If they are of type `object` a match is made to pick the "best" translation based on the OS language setting.

 We use the
 [IETF BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag).
 A